 This photo does the GAMH absolutely no justice and yet here I am posting it.

 - breaking my mother’s heart by moving out.
 I broke my heart a little bit too.
-My boyfriend keeps saying “I feel like I stole you.”
+My partner keeps saying “I feel like I stole you.”
 He did.
 But it was time.

 I started writing this post a couple weeks ago.
 I can’t tell if things have gotten better at work (because the future of the company is so uncertain that the unlikelihood of getting fired is now very certain), or if I’ve been adequately distracted by the process of moving out/moving in (to organize our combined library alphabetically or by color? that is the question), or if the prospect of a vacation has me feeling more mentally settled this past week or so.